 Topology nodes

 The reference points that are used for the placement specification of part instance or a part usage.
-This includes the start and end point of routes (e.g. taping routes) as well.
+This includes the start and end points of routes (e.g. taping routes) as well.

 In case of dimensions between two anchor points which allow ambiguous route interpretations (because of two or more possible paths) the required path must be able to be specified.